betafive/meta-linux-mainline/README.md

 It is expected that additional kernel recipes and other kernel related tools will be added in the future.

+This layer is tested with the most recent Yocto Project release branch (currently "dunfell") but should also work with the master branch without changes.

 ## Using this layer

 ### As a dependency of a BSP layer